 If you’ve already had a go at making and/or using snoots you will realise that aiming the light can be quite difficult, and becoming more so as the beam of light narrows.

-Good buoyancy skills are vital if you are not to lay all over the coral, and you must practice maintaining position very accurately, as the narrower your beam of light gets you will realise a few centimetres in either direction will mean the light will be completely off target.If your strobe has a modelling light this will be a great help in getting the light onto the subject.
+Good buoyancy skills are vital for of underwater snooting if you are not to lay all over the coral.
+You must practice maintaining position very accurately, as the narrower your beam of light gets you will realise a few centimetres in either direction will mean the light will be completely off target.If your strobe has a modelling light this will be a great help in getting the light onto the subject.

-As you saw in part one, with the exception of very large subjects, most marine life is suitable to snoot, only varying in difficulty as the creature becomes more mobile.
+As you saw in of underwater snooting part one, with the exception of very large subjects, most marine life is suitable to snoot, only varying in difficulty as the creature becomes more mobile.

 I would suggest that you start with things like nudibranchs or even just a patch of coral, highlighting tiny bits.
 After a bit you’ll get more of a feel for it, enough to attempt more ambitious subjects.

-I experiment with my composition alternating large areas of dark negative space either prominently to the left or right, with the occasionally centrally placed spot.
+I experiment with my composition alternating large areas of dark negative space.
+Either to the left or right, with the occasionally centrally placed spot.

-It pays to experiment as the subject may be naturally positioned looking into the shot, in which case they will naturally look better if they are placed to either the left or right, or more centrally if they are looking out of the shot towards the camera more.
+It pays to experiment as the subject may be naturally positioned looking into the shot.
+In this case they will naturally look better if they more centrally if they are looking out of the shot towards the camera more.